mukherjeesoumik/REACT/README.md

 You can also use dynamic routes with :params.

-Let me know when you're ready for the next topic:

-👉 11.
-Forms and Controlled Inputs
-Just reply with "next".

-You said:
-next

-ChatGPT said:
-Perfect!
-Let's move on to the 11th topic:

-✅ 11.
+## ✅ 11.
 Forms and Controlled Inputs in React
 🔹 What are Controlled Components?
 In React, a controlled component is an input element (like <input>, <textarea>, or <select>) whose value is controlled by React state.